 Viewing the Audit: Exceptions

-- By selecting the Applied Exceptions tab, you can view exceptions that have been made on your audit by your advisor.
+- By selecting the Applied Exceptions tab, you can view exceptions that have been made on your audit by your academic advisor.

-- Think of exceptions as alterations: you may not understand what each one means, but you can always ask your advisor for help to better understand your audit.
+- Think of exceptions as alterations: you may not understand what each one means, but you can always ask your academic advisor for help to better understand your audit.

 Viewing the Audit: Course Descriptions